There are 2 types of grant programs available to municipalities:

 Once the AMWWP grant is approved, the municipality can apply for Municipal Sustainability Initiative grant funding.
-A copy of the award letter from the Minister of Transportation approving the project-specific funding is required by Municipal Affairs as a condition to approving the Municipal Sustainability Initiative capital grant.
+A copy of the award approving the project-specific funding is needed to approve the Municipal Sustainability Initiative capital grant.

 The Grant Stacking Opportunities (PDF, 396 KB) document provides a high-level summary of stacking opportunities available to municipalities.
-Please contact program staff at 780-422-7215 for specific details on program requirements.
+Contact program staff at 780-422-7215 for specific details on program requirements.

 Was this page helpful?

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.